 Every organization has a strategy.
 That is not the issue.

-(The organization would not exist without a strategy.)
+(The organization would not exist for long without a strategy.)

 Here’s the issue:

 Is the strategy explicit or implied?
 Is it clear and articulated or vague and assumed?

 People don’t behave according to your strategies and instructions.